USDA-SCINet/scinet-workbooks/workbooks/_geospatial/data-processing/raster-tiles/python.md

 Processing time: 13.72 seconds
 ```

-During the computation, you can check the SLURM queue by running the `squeue -u firstname.lastname` in a shell with your SCINet username and see the jobs Dask submits to perform the calculation.
+During the computation, you can check the SLURM queue by running the `squeue -u $USER` in a shell with your SCINet username and see the jobs Dask submits to perform the calculation.

 ```python